finished reading this book to my son.

 I recently read a review of The Phantom Tollbooth labeling it as “simply the best children’s book ever written.”
 I would have to agree.

 My fourth-grade teacher, Mrs. Garing, read this book aloud to our class.
-She had short blond hair and big owl glasses and did all the voices with flair and I thought she walked on water.
+She had short blond hair and big owl glasses and did all the voices with flair and I thought she hung the moon.
 The book amazed me, then and now, and reading it with my own child was delicious.